 However, if there are any accumulated losses of the Company, the Company shall pre-reserve the amount to offset the loss.
-The distribution of employees' profit-sharing bonus and Directors's remuneration shall follow the special resolution by Board of Directors, and report it to the shareholders' meeting.
+The distribution of employees' remuneration and directors's remuneration shall follow the special resolution by Board of Directors, and report it to the shareholders' meeting.